met4citizen/TalkingHead/README.md

 such as Microsoft Azure Speech Services, you can have accurate lip-sync across multiple languages.
-If you use a more affordable solution without visemes, such as Google TTS with four million free characters per month, you are limited to the built-in lip-sync support in Finnish and English.
+If you use a more affordable solution without visemes, such as Google TTS with four million free characters per month, you are limited to the built-in lip-sync in Finnish and English.

 The class `TalkingHead` can be found in the module `./modules/talkinghead.mjs`.
 The class uses [ThreeJS](https://github.com/mrdoob/three.js/) / WebGL for 3D